 My husband and I were living in a cabin in the woods, my job came to a screeching halt, and I found myself reading and doing enormous jigsaw puzzles.
 (I. Love.
 Puzzles.
 Still have no idea why.)

-Eventually, I realized I missed games, so the Balkan Storm thoughtfully bought me a pawn-shop Xbox for Christmas.
+Eventually, I realized I missed games, so the Balkan Storm, ever romantic, bought me a pawn-shop Xbox for Christmas.
 My daughter and I started gaming long-distance, even streaming, and eventually she talked me into playing Fortnite.

 After much hesitation, I entered Chapter 2, Season 4 — the Marvel season.